eliasbagley/eliasbagley.github.io/_posts/2016-10-24-charles-cert-without-lockscreen.markdown

 cat $in > $out
 openssl x509 -inform PEM -text -fingerprint -in $in | sed '/-----BEGIN/,$ d' >> $out

-# push file and script onto device
+# push the file and script to the android device
-adb push /sdcard/$file

-# push the files
 adb push device_script.sh /sdcard/ adb push $out /sdcard/